vyos/vyos-documentation/docs/configuration/firewall/zone.rst

 belong to the same security zone.
 Instead of applying rule-sets to interfaces, they are applied to source zone-destination zone pairs.

-An basic introduction to zone-based firewalls can be found `here
+A basic introduction to zone-based firewalls can be found `here
 <https://support.vyos.io/en/kb/articles/a-primer-to-zone-based-firewall>`_,
 and an example at :ref:`examples-zone-policy`.